Eastern Orthodoxy in Kazakhstan

+Demographics

+The 2021 census noted that Kazakhstan is 17.19% Christian.
+Other figures suggest that 24% of the population is Orthodox.
+The Christian population is mostly Russian origin and is concentrated in the north and north-east of the country.

+In 2022, the government considered the Russian Orthodox Church as one of the country's traditional religions.
+Kazakhstan celebrates Orthodox Christmas as a national holiday.

 History

 As in the rest of Central Asia, in ancient times there were communities of the Church of the East in what today is Kazakhstan.
 These communities were long extinct by the time the modern history of Orthodoxy started in Kazakhstan with the expansion of the Russian Empire into the region.

-In the mid-19th century the Russian Orthodox Holy Synod founded the Eparchy of Turkestan to care for all Orthodox Christians in Russian Central Asia, but this was later divided into smaller dioceses.
+In the 1871 the Russian Orthodox Most Holy Synod founded the Eparchy of Turkestan to care for all Orthodox Christians in Russian Central Asia, but this was later divided into smaller dioceses.

 In June 1945 the Russian Orthodox Church created the Eparchy of Almaty and Kazakhstan to care for Orthodox Christians in Kazakhstan.
+The decades following this saw the Soviet Union and political control of all religious groups.

-Following the collapse of the USSR in 1991 the Russian Orthodox Church in Kazakhstan was reorganized into three eparchies - of Almaty and Semey, Shymkent and Akmola, and Oral and Guryevskiy.
+Following the collapse of the USSR in 1991, the Russian Orthodox Church in Kazakhstan was reorganized into three eparchies - of Almaty and Semey, Shymkent and Akmola, and Oral and Guryevskiy.
 In 2003 these three eparchies were united as an ecclesiastical province, with the seat of the Almaty Eparchy being transferred to Astana (formerly Akmola) following its designation as the capital of Kazakhstan.
 In October 2010 three more eparchies - of Karaganda, Kostanay, and Pavlodar - were created in Kazakhstan and the Archbishop of Astana and Almaty was elevated to the rank of metropolitan archbishop with the title 'Metropolitan of Astana and Kazakhstan.'

 In 2011 three more eparchies - of Kokshetau, Petropavl, and Oskemen - were founded.
 Although not autonomous or self-governing, the Orthodox Church in Kazakhstan has its own statute approved by the Russian Orthodox Holy Synod and is responsible for coordinating the educational programs, publishing work, social outreach, and missionary efforts of Orthodoxy in Kazakhstan.